synycs-dev/extract_linked_reports/README.md

 <p align="center">
 <a href="documentation/images/cover-GitHub.png"><img src="documentation/images/FinOps-platform.png" width="40%" align="middle"></a>
 </p>
-OptScale is an open source FinOps platform that optimizes cloud costs and performance for any workload, providing effective cloud cost management for all types of organizations.
+SynOps is an open source FinOps platform that optimizes cloud costs and performance for any workload, providing effective cloud cost management for all types of organizations.
 <br>
 <br>
 <p align="center">